-Visually, you can tell that the chuck is in the cocked position by looking at the bottom of the chuck.
-If you can see the tapered body protruding from the cap then it is cocked.
-Also, you can insert your finger into the tapered body and feel for the balls.
+Visually, it can be verified that chuck is in the cocked position by looking at the bottom of the chuck.
+If the tapered body can be seen protruding from the cap then it is cocked.
+Also, insert a finger into the tapered body and feel for the balls.
 If they are loose and can be pushed into the tapered body then it is in the cocked position.
 If the balls are locked in position then the chuck is in the non-cocked position.

-FIGURE 4: QUICK RELEASE CHUCK IN THE COCKED AND NON-COCKED POSITIONS
+FIGURE 7: QUICK RELEASE CHUCK IN THE COCKED AND NON-COCKED POSITIONS